andyinzy/Files/README.md

 # Files

-Cause ubuntu doesn't allow to run OneNote.
+This repo has been established cause ubuntu doesn't allow to run OneNote.

-Use git to upload some references and docs may replace OneDrive.
+Use git to upload some references and docs is a very convenient function which may replace OneDrive.

 This repo may get updated every day before I go back home.